Discrimination based on skin tone: India

 The implications of colorism in India have been apparent since the nation's conception.
 The legacies of Mughal, Northern, and European colonial rule on the Indian subcontinent have influenced modern relations between light skin and power dynamics.
-Multiple studies have concluded that preference for lighter skin in India is historically linked to both the caste system and centuries of rule by peoples from other areas: Persia, Mughal territory, and Europe.
+Multiple studies have concluded that preference for lighter skin in India is historically linked to both the caste system and centuries of rule by people from other areas: Persia, Mughal territory, and Europe.
 The Kamasutra's advice for men to avoid sexual relationship with women who are extremely white or extremely black may reflect an early form of colorism in ancient India.

-Although light skin is seen as beautiful within India, this only applies to 'Indian' light skin, which is not as light as European skin.
+Although light skin is seen as beautiful within India, this only applies to "Indian" light skin, which is not as light as European skin.
 Very light skin is considered abnormal within India, and neither light eyes nor light hair are considered beautiful.
-Channa writes that there is a folk-based prejudice against very light skin, and especially light eyes on women.
-Channa recalls how her grandmother told her that green or blue eyes are unattractive features for a woman to have, and further suggests that these features may be associated with ancient invaders or outsiders within India.
+Channa writes that there is a folk-based prejudice against very light skin, and especially light eyes on women, and recalls how her grandmother told her that green or blue eyes are unattractive features for a woman to have.

 Colorism in India was also fed by the attitudes of Europeans, who favored lighter-skinned people for administrative positions and other prominent social positions, so power was conceptually intertwined with light skin.
 Rich Indians often tend to be light-skinned due to less exposure to the sun.
-Also, individuals were judged by their occupation.
-Being born into a lineage of farmers, for example, would typically make one unable to leave said lineage.
+Additionally, individuals were judged by their occupation; being born into a lineage of farmers, for example, would typically make one unable to leave said lineage.
 Migration between occupations was rare, and though the caste system's legality was altered in 1948, it is still influential and practiced in many parts of the country.
 As these factors generated the caste system, it grew to include both economic standing and societal positioning.
 Existing prejudices also influenced European officials.
 This sentiment remains.

 Colorism has societal implications, many of which severely harm the socioeconomic mobility of darker-skinned Indians.
 These can manifest in gender stereotyping and regional discrimination.
-Studies of melanin index (MI) in individuals across regions show that there are variations in skin color, which contribute to the level of discrimination darker-skinned individuals face in these respective regions.
+Studies of melanin index in individuals across regions show that there are variations in skin color, which contribute to the level of discrimination darker-skinned individuals face in these respective regions.
 In some regions of India, dark-skinned people are often seen as "dirty" and of lower status than lighter-skinned ones.
-A light complexion is equated with male and female beauty, racial superiority, and power and continues to have strong influences on marital prospects, employment, status, and income.
+A light complexion is equated with beauty, racial superiority, and power which continues to have strong influences on marital prospects, employment, status, and income.
 Most of the girls were denied employment due to their darker skin tone.
 A few got jobs, but only as out-of-sight ground crew.
 According to Werdhani et al., persistent colorism is a legacy of the British colonization of India, during which Indian women were hyperfeminized and considered too demure for work by the colonizers, while Indian men were feminized and viewed as inferior to white men.